Geek-Cipher101/2201641540013/README.md

 **The redirect thing** - When someone clicks your short link, it automatically sends them to the real URL.
 If the link is expired or doesn't exist, it shows a nice error message instead of just breaking.

-## The technical stuff

-I had to use this custom logging system instead of console.log (assignment requirement).
-It saves everything to localStorage so you can actually see what's happening.

-The app stores everything locally in your browser, so your links will be there when you come back.
-No database needed.

-Used Material-UI for the design because it looks professional and I didn't want to spend forever making it look good from scratch.

 ## File structure

 ```